-If you are having trouble making your mortgage payments and you fear you are headed for foreclosure, it is important to know what scams to watch out for.
-Money problems are unfortunately the worst and most stressful time, but it is best to stay calm so that you make the best decisions.
+If you are having trouble making your mortgage payments and you fear you are headed for foreclosure, its important to know what scams to watch out for.
+Money problems are unfortunately the worst and most stressful time, but it is best to stay calm so that you can make the best decisions.

 According to the Department of Treasury & Housing and Urban Development (HUD), scammers may contact you offering guaranteed help saving your home by lowering your rate, or through a loan modification, for a fee.
 Sometimes these scammers will tell you they are in direct contact with your current lender; but do not believe them.
 Identity theft protection requires you to question everyone.